getnikola/plugins/v7/recent_posts_json/README.md

 Posts are sorted by their post.meta.date as JavaScript dates.

+JSON files will also be created for any sections.

 Pro tip: Set a sensible cache header for the JSON file.